-These statistics go a long way in proving just how fundamental organic search is to any business’s online presence.
-It’s clear that the majority of people rely on search engines to find information, products, and services, so it’s crucial for businesses to optimise their content with the right keywords.
+If you need convincing on just how fundamental organic search is to a business’s online presence, consider that 93% of online experiences begin with a search engine and Google accounts for just over 63% of all web traffic referrals.
+Even with the rapid rise of AI-powered tools like ChatGPT, Google Search still dominates, holding 81.6% of total digital queries compared with 16.4% for large language models (LLMs).
+It’s clear that the majority of people still rely on traditional search engines to find information, products, and services, so it’s crucial for businesses across all sectors to optimise their content with the right keywords.

-But how do you determine which keywords will lead to higher rankings, more traffic, and ultimately, better engagement?
-Well, research shows that long-tail keywords make up 70% of all search traffic, so they should clearly be a priority for most businesses.
-Yet there are hundreds, if not thousands of other keywords and search combinations to consider, so it can often be difficult to know how to choose the right keywords for your digital PR and SEO strategy.
+But how do you determine which keywords will lead to higher SERP (Search Engine Results Page) rankings, more traffic, and ultimately, better engagement?
+Well, research shows that long-tail keywords make up 70% of all search traffic, so they should clearly be a focus for most businesses.
+Yet there are hundreds, if not thousands of other keywords and search combinations to consider, so it can often be difficult to know how to choose the right keywords to focus on for your digital PR and SEO strategy.

-In this blog post, we dive into what exactly keywords are, why they matter, and how you can choose the keywords that align with your brand and SEO content strategy.
+In this blog post, we dive into what exactly keywords are, the different types of keywords to consider, why SEO keywords matter, and how you can choose the right ones to align with your brand and SEO content strategy.

 What’s in this article:

-- What are keywords and why are they important?
+- What are SEO keywords and why are they so important?

 - Key takeaways

-Keywords are specific words or phrases that people enter into search engines when looking for information, products, or services online.
-So ultimately, they serve as the bridge between what users are searching for and the content available on the web.
+In relation to SEO, keywords are specific words or phrases that people enter into search engines (and LLMs) when looking for information, products, or services online.
+They’re the link between what users search for and the content that shows up for them on the internet.

-By strategically including relevant keywords in pretty much all of the content you produce online, you make it more likely that search engines will match your site with relevant user queries.
-This then increases your chances of appearing in search results when people search for relevant words and phrases.
-Whilst you will naturally do this as you write about your services and products on your website and in other online materials, there are ways to really hone in on this maximise your online visibility.
+By strategically including relevant keywords in pretty much all of the content you produce online, you make it more likely that search engines will match your site with relevant user prompts and queries.
+This then increases your chances of appearing in search results when people search for words and phrases that are relevant to your brand.
+You’ll naturally include relevant keywords when writing about your products and services on your website and in other online content, but there are ways to take this further and really boost your visibility.
+For example, one effective approach is to create targeted articles or guides that answer common questions your customers are searching for.
+But this all starts by understanding what people are searching for, how often, and the intent behind those searches, so you can create content that truly meets their needs.
+This is where SEO keyword tools come in (more information in section four below).

 Search engines like Google and Bing also analyse the relationship between keywords and other content on the page to understand the overall topic.
-They assess the relevance and quality of the content using additional signals like user engagement, site authority, and backlinks, which is why digital PR can be so helpful in SEO strategies.
-The more effectively a page aligns with the keywords and user intent, the higher it is likely to rank in search results.
-This process ensures that users receive the most relevant and high-quality content for their search queries.
+They assess the relevance and quality of the content using additional signals like user engagement, site authority, and backlinks, which is why backlink and brand building digital PR can be so helpful in SEO strategies.
+The more effectively a page aligns with the keywords and user intent, the more likely it is to rank in search results.

-So, the importance of keywords lies in their ability to drive targeted traffic to your website.
-When you use the right keywords, you’re not just attracting any visitors – you’re attracting people who you know are specifically interested in what you have to offer, because they’re searching for something related to it.
-This relevance improves the likelihood of converting visitors into customers or engaging them with your content.
-For example, if your brand sold waterproof backpacks, you’re going to want to appear as high as possible in the SERP for people searching for ‘waterproof backpacks’ and other relevant phrases.
+So, the importance of keywords really lies in their ability to drive targeted traffic to your website.
+When you use the right keywords, you’re attracting people who you know are specifically interested in what you have to offer, because they’re literally searching for something related to it.

 These are broad, one or two-word phrases that capture general topics.
-They typically have high search volume but are highly competitive and less targeted, meaning they might attract a wide audience but not necessarily those ready to convert.
+They typically have high search volume but are really competitive and less targeted.
+This means they might attract a wide audience but not necessarily people who are ready to convert.

-Longer, more specific phrases that usually consist of three or more words.
+This one’s pretty self explanatory – they’re longer, more specific phrases that are usually three or more words.
 While they have lower search volumes, they tend to attract more qualified traffic since they capture specific search intent, often leading to higher conversion rates.
-Studies show that long-tail keywords make up 70% of all search traffic.
+Studies show that long-tail keywords make up 70% of all search traffic, and over 29% of keywords with more than 10,000 monthly searches consist of 3+ words!

 Keywords that exactly match a user’s search query, word for word.
-These are highly targeted and can lead to high conversion rates but may limit reach if overused.
+These are super targeted and can lead to high conversion rates because they match what people are searching for so precisely.
+However, if you rely on exact match keywords too much, you might limit your reach – meaning your content will only appear for a very small number of specific searches.

 Broad match keywords allow for variations and related terms, not necessarily matching the exact phrase but capturing the general theme.
 These help capture a broader audience but can sometimes lead to less relevant traffic.

-Keywords that include a brand’s name or variations of it.
-These are highly relevant to users who are specifically searching for your brand, often leading to higher click-through and conversion rates.
+Branded keywords are exactly that – they include a brand’s name or variations of it.
+These are very relevant to users who are specifically searching for your brand, often leading to higher click-through and conversion rates.

 Keywords that don’t include any brand names and focus on generic terms.
 They are crucial for attracting new customers who may not yet be aware of your brand.

 Transactional keywords indicate a strong intent to make a purchase or take a specific action.
-These are highly valuable for conversion-focused content, often used on product pages or during sales campaigns.
+These are highly valuable for conversion-focused content, so they are often used on product pages or during sales campaigns.

-Informational keywords are used by people seeking information rather than making a purchase.
-These are great for content marketing and digital PR, helping to build trust and authority by providing valuable information to potential customers.
+These are used by people seeking information rather than making a purchase.
+Informational keywords are perfect to hone in on for content marketing and digital PR campaigns, helping to build trust and authority by providing valuable information to potential customers – without being overly salesy.

-Keywords where the user is looking for a specific website or page.
-These are used when the searcher already knows where they want to go and are less about discovery and more about navigation.
+These are keywords where the user is looking for a specific website or page.
+They’re used when the searcher already knows where they want to go and are less about discovery and more about navigating customers to the right pages on your site.

 Local keywords include a location or are intended to target users in a specific area.
-They are essential for local businesses as they help attract customers from specific geographic areas.
+They’re essential for local businesses, as they help attract customers from nearby.
+46% of all searches on Google are for a local business or local service, which shows just how important it is to optimise your content for local search.

-These are keywords that are relevant during specific times of the year, events, or seasons.
-Seasonal keywords help capture traffic during peak times when demand for certain products or information spikes.
+These are keywords that are relevant during specific times of the year – things like Black Friday, Christmas, summer etc. Seasonal keywords help capture traffic during peak times when demand for certain products or information spikes.

 Come up with a list of seed keywords